berrymatthewj/weather_holiday/README.md

 # weather_holiday

-WeatherPy Folder contains jupyter notebook and output files for weather analysis using python and data from an API.
+An analysis of weather and geography using python and data from an API.
-VacationPy Folder contains jupyter notebook with analysis of vacation locations based on the weather analysis.